Ecommerce is proving to be the best channel for selling niche products.

 As we said in the beginning, entering such a niche would be easier if you are an enthusiast and/or expert on the product.
 Or eager to learn because you’ll have to make happy people with very special preferences who know a lot about the product.

 What’s your niche that we missed?
 We always appreciate examples of eCommerce innovation.
-As for other eCommerce trends to expect in 2016, check out our article on hot UX, strategy, design, and customer service this year.
+As for other eCommerce trends to expect in 2017, check out our article on eCommerce trends that will shape the future online.

 If you need more inspiration what to do with the products you already are selling, you might find it in our idea guide to content.